North Bull Island

 About North Bull Island

-North Bull Island is a remarkable 5km-long, 800m-wide island in Dublin Bay, representing Ireland's most designated conservation site and the heart of the Dublin Bay UNESCO Biosphere Reserve.
-Located parallel to the shore off Clontarf, Raheny, and Kilbarrack, this dynamic island developed as a consequence of the North Bull Wall construction and continues to grow through sand accretion - the only dunes on Ireland's east coast still expanding.
-Designated as Ireland's first UNESCO Biosphere Reserve in 1981, North Bull Island was instrumental in the entire Dublin Bay achieving UNESCO Biosphere status in 2015, creating the only Biosphere Reserve entirely within a capital city worldwide.
+North Bull Island is a remarkable 5 km-long, 800 m-wide island in Dublin Bay, representing Ireland's most designated conservation site and the heart of the Dublin Bay UNESCO Biosphere Reserve.
+[1] Located parallel to the shore off Clontarf, Raheny, and Kilbarrack, this dynamic island developed as a consequence of the North Bull Wall construction and continues to grow through sand accretion — the only active dune system on Ireland's east coast still expanding.
+UNESCO designated North Bull Island as part of the Dublin Bay Biosphere Reserve in 1981; in 2015 the designation was extended to encompass the full breadth of Dublin Bay.
+[2] Dublin Bay is the only UNESCO Biosphere Reserve worldwide that includes a national capital city within its boundary.

 Wildlife Ecosystems